 Fish Is Fish by Leo Lionni (1974)

 A fish is left behind in the pond when his childhood friend becomes a frog and goes off to see the world.
 When the frog returns with stories of glamorous sights, the fish resolves to leave the pond.
-After the frog saves the fish’s life by flipping the fish back into the water, the fish concludes that it’s better to stay at home.
+After the frog saves the fish’s life by flipping it back into the water, the fish concludes that it’s better to stay at home.

 A duck avoids punishment for being the last to return to its home on a boat by staying out on the river.
 Caught by a boy, the duck is threatened with death.
 After escaping, he happily returns home despite the inevitable punishment.

-Or as an Amazon reviewer put it more specifically:
+Or as an Amazon reviewer put it:

 Ping and his extended family live on a boat on the river.
 They go out each day, and come back, and the last duck gets a swat on the back, so don’t be late — don’t be last.
 Ping, seeing that he will be last and hence swatted, stays out overnight.
 He’s caught by a family that wants a duck dinner, but the young boy of the family lets him go.
 The next day, Ping happily takes the swat as he runs up the gangway to his own boat.
 He’ll take that swat ’cause there’s no place like home.